top of page

 View along the way

-At a large supermarket we bought ice cream, cola, desserts, and water for only 6 euros.
+At a supermarket, we bought ice cream, cola, desserts, and water for only 6 euros.
 The small stores in the mountains were usually a lot more expensive.
 There was also a roughly 45 year old man, I think from Australia, who wanted to buy a soccer ball.
 The cashier insisted she didn't want to sell it because they were supposed to be sold as a pair.
 The men left to find the other one.
-After 10 minutes he still hadn't found it, while we and a bunch of other people were all forced to wait.
-Finally some manager arrived and agreed to sell him the single ball.
-Bram and I both work in a supermarket on the weekends and were 100% we would get fired if we treated customers like that.
+After 10 minutes, he still hadn't found it, and a bunch of other people and we were forced to wait.
+Finally, a manager arrived and agreed to sell him the single ball.
+Bram and I both worked in a supermarket on the weekends and were 100% we would get fired if we treated customers like that.

 Along the way